 Soft Dove Gray

 You may be surprised, but neutral nail polishes aren’t limited to shades of nude.
-Gray is often an overlooked neutral that feels wholly modern (and just a bit moody)—but without ever daring to overpower your look.
+Gray is often an overlooked neutral that feels wholly modern—and just a bit moody—but without ever daring to overpower your look.
 Choose a gentle dove gray like the one above for a sweet and minimalist vibe or a darker hue for a slightly edgier feel.